Indian refiners tap spot crude market to feed increased capacity

 4 Min Read

-SINGAPORE/NEW DELHI (Reuters) - Indian companies have stepped up purchases of high-sulphur crude oil from the Middle East and Russia in the spot market to feed demand from expanded refining capacity, trade sources said.
+SINGAPORE/NEW DELHI, July 4 (Reuters) - Indian companies have stepped up purchases of high-sulphur crude oil from the Middle East and Russia in the spot market to feed demand from expanded refining capacity, trade sources said.

 Four refiners in the world's third largest crude importer bought 9 million barrels of Middle East and Russian crude loading in July-August via spot tenders last month, drawing down excess supplies in the market after China's demand slowed.